michiko6783/unitone/README.md

 Since I do not have any complete projects for presentation I took liberty to make the All About Me just that:
     included is family, hobbies and other talents of mine including work from my previous career.

+With help, got the toggle navbar working and managed to get the background image to show.
+Successfully linked the navbar to the pages sections so they hide/show upon click though they dont scroll currently.

+Modified font style to 'Gloria Hallelujah', cursive. still having a hard time figuring out the margins that are not budging but have made them rather opaque.

+Added more pictures for hobbies and career.